openebs/website/docs/main/Solutioning/read-write-many/nfspvc.md

 ### NFS CSI Driver

-An NFS CSI driver is a specific type of Container Storage Interface (CSI) driver that enables container orchestration systems, like Kubernetes, to manage storage using the Network File System (NFS).
+An NFS CSI driver is a specific type of Container Storage Interface (CSI) driver that enables container orchestration systems, like Kubernetes, to manage storage using the NFS.
 NFS (A distributed file system protocol) allows multiple machines to share directories over a network.
 The NFS CSI driver facilitates the use of NFS storage by providing the necessary interface for creating, mounting, and managing NFS volumes within a containerized environment, ensuring that applications running in containers can easily access and use NFS-based storage.

 CSI plugin name: `nfs.csi.k8s.io`.
 This driver requires existing and already configured NFSv3 or NFSv4 server.
 It supports dynamic provisioning of Persistent Volumes via PVCs by creating a new sub directory under NFS server.
 This can be deployed using Helm.
 See [NFS CSI driver for Kubernetes](https://github.com/kubernetes-csi/csi-driver-nfs?tab=readme-ov-file#install-driver-on-a-kubernetes-cluster) to install NFS CSI driver on a Kubernetes cluster.